What is Juneteenth?

-In the decades after the initial proclamation, Juneteenth celebrations grew to include prayer services, barbecues, music, and more.
+In the decades after the initial proclamation, Juneteenth celebrations grew to include prayer services, festivals, ceremonies and more.
 Parades were held to celebrate freedom from slavery and readings of the Emancipation Proclamation were included in commemorations.

 How is Juneteenth celebrated today?

 Today, the holiday is all about celebrating Black culture, history, and life.
-Many of the celebrations remain the same, with street fairs, picnics, cookouts, park parties, family reunions, blues festivals, and more happening around the country.
+Many of the celebrations remain the same, with street fairs, ceremonies, parades and more happening around the country.